 The above-mentioned proceedings include two purported class actions filed against Barclays PLC, Barclays Bank PLC, BX, the Company and other financial institutions in the UK Competition Appeal Tribunal (CAT) in 2019.
 The CAT refused to certify these claims in the first quarter of 2022.
-In July 2023, the Court of Appeal overturned the CAT's decision and found that the claims should be certified on an opt out basis.
+In July 2023 (as amended in November 2023), the Court of Appeal overturned the CAT's decision and found that the claims should be certified on an opt out basis.
 The Court of Appeal upheld the CAT's determination as to which of the two purported class representatives should be chosen to bring the claim.
 Subject to any further appeal, only the claim brought by the chosen class representative will now proceed in the CAT.
 Also in 2019, a separate claim was filed in the UK in the High Court of Justice, and subsequently transferred to the CAT, by various banks and asset management firms against Barclays Bank PLC and other financial institutions alleging breaches of European and UK competition laws related to FX trading.
 This claim has been settled as part of the settlement payment referred to under the US FX opt out civil action above and the matter is now concluded.
+The settlement has no impact to the Company's operating results, cash flows or financial position.